 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their Class A ordinary shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of approximately US\$11.13 per ADS, representing the difference between the initial public offering price of US\$14.00 per ADS and our pro forma as adjusted net tangible book value of US\$2.87 per ADS as of December 31, 2010, after giving effect to the automatic conversion of our preferred shares immediately prior to the completion of this offering and the net proceeds to us from both this offering and our issuance of a total of 23,571,426 Class A ordinary shares through concurrent private placements.
+As a result, you will experience immediate and substantial dilution of approximately US\$10.25 per ADS, representing the difference between the assumed initial public offering price of US\$13.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus and our proforma as adjusted net tangible book value of US\$2.75 per ADS as of December 31, 2010, after giving effect to the automatic conversion of our preferred shares immediately prior to the completion of this offering and the net proceeds to us from both this offering and our issuance of a total of 25,384,612 Class A ordinary shares through concurrent private placements.
 In addition, you may experience further dilution to the extent that our ordinary shares are issued upon the exercise of share options.